JeppeKlitgaard/jeppe.science/content/thoughts/privacy-for-non-fanatics/index.md

 For e-mail I eventually settled on just moving off GMail to the privacy-oriented provider [mailbox.org](https://mailbox.org/en/).

 __Edit: I had poor experiences with mailbox.org and their support in particular, I really wouldn't recommend using them.
-See my post about it here: [Why I Fled Mailbox and Mailfence for Protonmail]({{< relref "/thoughts/why-i-fled-mailbox-for-protonmail" >}})__
+See my post about it here:
+{{< thought "Why I Fled Mailbox and Mailfence for Protonmail">}}__

 While security is probably better when using [ProtonMail](https://protonmail.com/) or [Tutanota](https://tutanota.com/), I wanted something that _simply works_ and is based on the existing, widely used standards (even if these standards are horrible and inherently insecure).

 With a custom domain the price ends up at 3€/mo, which is a bit higher than I was hoping for, but I guess I'll just forego that one coffee per month and sleep soundly knowing that Google isn't able to snoop through my mails.

 It also has a bunch of other cool features: